peteroupc/classic-wallpaper/README.md

 meeting the requirements given earlier.

-Photographic images are not within the scope of this challenge.
-See "Wallpaper Generation Notes", later in this document.
+In general, the following are not within the scope of this challenge.

+- Photographic images (see "Wallpaper Generation Notes", later in this document).
+- Images with a single solid color on all four sides; such images are trivially tileable.

 ## Color Palettes